ssunday/ssunday.github.io/about.md

 Hello, I'm Sarah Sunday.

 I'm a software apprentice.
-This is a blog containing musings and writings of a programming and technical nature.
-My journey through the land of computers and technology.

-I'm also a writer...self-published author and all that.
+In addition, or well, the software bit is the addition in my view, but whatever, I am a writer.
+A self-published author and all that.
 [I write books.](http://www.thespineoftheempire.com/the-series/) [And I rant.](https://medium.com/@sarahasunday/map-of-my-writing-on-medium-96b79c611562#.9kz9g46o9)

-[The Recording Series](/recordings/) is basically how I tolerate blogging about programming.
+This is a blog about programming.
+It was, anyway.
+It has kind of been hijacked by the [Recordings series.](/recordings/) It's a strange place.
+I like it much better now.
+The series is how I tolerate blogging about programming.
 Me, being, well, me, it has to do with the above book series.
 They may or may not contain programming knowledge and humor.
+I give no guarantees.